jarvann/nexusdownloader/README.md

 5. **Start Download**
    - Click "Start Download".
    - If Vortex is running, you will be prompted to close it.
-   - Progress and errors will be displayed in the GUI.
+   - Progress and errors will be displayed in the GUI with real-time updates.
-   - When downloads finish, you will be prompted to endorse mods (optional).
+   - Downloads can be paused, resumed, or cancelled as needed.

 6. **After Download**
    - Open Vortex and allow it to detect the new downloads.
    - Install the collection as usual.

----
+   - Optionally endorse downloaded mods to support the authors.

 ### Option 2: Using the Command Line